Skip to main content

 • Be sure to securely hold the three plywood layers together as you tighten the screws.
 If gaps appear while you are tightening the screws you will need to back the screws out, re-clamp, and then tighten the screws again.

-• Locate the 3D printed motor arm and motor stop pin.
+• Locate the 3D printed motor arm you designed and printed previously.

 • Congratulations!
 You are done assembling the DAMNED device!